 B. Child Care Bureau's Research Agenda.
 Since 2000, Congress has appropriated about $10 million per year of CCDF discretionary funds to be used for child care research and evaluation, and the CCB has used these funds to develop its research agenda.
 The Bureau's FY 2005 child care research agenda will continue ongoing projects and launch new research initiatives.
 CCB's research agenda supports activities that will generate knowledge about child care services and programs and inform policy decisions and solutions.
-We intend to improve our capacity to respond to questions of immediate concern to policy makers, strengthen the child care research infrastructure, and increase knowledge about the efficacy of child care policies and programs in providing positive learning and school readiness outcomes for children and employment and self-sufficiency outcomes for parents.
+We intend to improve our capacity to respond to questions of immediate concern to policy makers, strengthen the child care research infrastructure, and increase knowledge about the efficacy of child care policies and programs in providing positive learning and school readiness outcomes Start Printed Page 15099for children and employment and self-sufficiency outcomes for parents.

 The CCB's capacity to further child care related research and data is enhanced by the Child Care Policy Consortium, which is an alliance of research projects sponsored by CCB.
 The consortium is comprised of researchers who have partnered with policy organizations, States, and local communities to link research, policy, and practice.
 The research projects of consortium members cover a wide array of topics.
 For example, some projects describe State and local child care populations, services, and programs, while others focus on child care subsidy policies and market dynamics.
 In addition, some projects examine issues surrounding professional development and training approaches for child care providers.